madebygps/projects/az-104/readme.md

 [Study guide for Exam AZ-104: Microsoft Azure Administrator](https://learn.microsoft.com/certifications/resources/study-guides/az-104)

-## Azure Onboard-o-Matic (Manage Azure identities and governance)
+## Onboard Automator (Manage Azure identities and governance)
-Automate the onboarding process of new employees into the organization's Azure AD and Azure resources.
-This would involve creating user accounts, assigning necessary roles, and providing access to required Azure resources.
+Streamline and automate the process of onboarding a new employee into Azure AD and assigning necessary Azure resources.

 - **Programming required?**: ❌
 - **Azure Services Used:**
-    - Microsoft Azure Active Directory (Azure AD)
+  - Azure AD
-    - Azure Policy
+  - Azure Logic Apps
-    - Azure Resource Groups
+  - Azure Email Service (part of Logic Apps connector)
-    - Azure Management Groups
+  - Azure Resource Manager

-- **Steps:**
+- **Steps**:
+   1. **Azure AD Setup**:
-   1. Set up a new Azure AD instance or use an existing one.
+        - Set up a new Azure AD instance (if not already present) using the Azure portal.

-   2. Configure automated user account creation in Azure AD using Azure AD capabilities.
-   3. Set up Azure AD groups and assign users to these groups based on roles.
-   4. Use Azure Policy to define and enforce organization-specific requirements.
-   5. Automate role assignment based on the user's department or position using Azure AD.
-   6. Test the onboarding process by adding a new mock employee.
-   7. Use Azure Monitor to oversee and log the onboarding activities.
+   2. **Logic App Workflow Design**:
+        - Design a Logic App workflow triggered by an event (like an entry in a SharePoint list or an email to a specific mailbox) indicating a new employee hire.

+   3. **Azure AD User Creation**:
+        - Use the Azure AD connector in Logic Apps to automatically create a new user in Azure AD based on the trigger event's details.

+   4. **Role and Group Assignment**:
+        - Assign predefined roles and groups to the new user based on the job position or department indicated in the trigger.

+   5. **Resource Provisioning**:
+        - Use the Azure Resource Manager connector in Logic Apps to provision any necessary Azure resources for the user (like VMs or specific permissions).

+   6. **Welcome Email**:
+        - Leverage the Email connector in Logic Apps to send a welcome email to the new hire with instructions and necessary access details.

+   7. **Monitoring and Review**:
+        - Monitor and review the onboarding process through Logic Apps runs history and Azure AD logs to ensure smooth operations.

 ---

 ## ShareSafely - File Share Web App (Implement and manage storage)
-Design a web app where users can upload files to Azure Blob Storage and get a shareable link with controlled access and expiration time.
+Create a web application where users can securely upload files to Azure Blob Storage.
+Once uploaded, the application generates a unique, time-limited link for the user to share.
+This ensures that only authorized users with the link can access the uploaded file for a specified duration.

-- **Programming required?**: ✅
+- **Programming required?**: ✅ (For creating the web application and generating unique time-limited links.)
 - **Azure Services Used:**
   - Azure Blob Storage
+  - Azure Web Apps
+  - Azure SQL Database
-    - Azure Storage Accounts
+  - Azure Key Vault
-    - Azure App Service
+  - Azure Functions

-- **Steps:**
+- **Steps**:
-   1. Create a new Storage Account and a Blob container.
-   2. Design and code a web application with file upload capabilities.
+   1. **Storage Setup**:
-   3. Integrate the web app with Azure Blob Storage to save the uploaded files.
+        - Set up an Azure Blob Storage account and create a container to store the uploaded files.
-   4. Generate and provide users with a link constructed with Shared Access Signature (SAS) tokens for time-limited file access.
+        - Configure appropriate security settings, ensuring data at rest encryption is enabled.

+   2. **Web Application Deployment**:
+        - Develop a web application that allows users to upload files.
+This can be done using preferred frameworks (like ASP.NET Core, Node.js, etc.).
-   5. Deploy the web application on Azure App Service.
+        - Deploy the application to Azure Web Apps.

+   3. **File Upload Logic**:
+        - In the web application, integrate Azure Blob Storage SDKs/APIs to facilitate the file upload process directly to Blob Storage.

+   4. **Database Integration**:
+        - Create an Azure SQL Database to store metadata of uploaded files, including the original filename, upload timestamp, unique link, and expiration date.
+        - From the web application, upon each file upload, store this metadata in the Azure SQL Database.

+   5. **Unique Link Generation**:
+        - When a file is uploaded, use Azure Functions to generate a unique, time-limited link for the user.
+        - Save this link and its expiration time in the Azure SQL Database.

+   6. **File Retrieval**:
+        - When the unique link is accessed, the web app checks the Azure SQL Database for validity and expiration.
+        - If valid and not expired, the web app facilitates the file download from Azure Blob Storage.

+   7. **Secure Credentials**:
+        - Store any sensitive credentials or configuration strings (like Blob Storage access keys) securely in Azure Key Vault.
+        - Integrate Azure Key Vault with the web application to retrieve these credentials when needed.

+   8. **Monitoring and Cleanup**:
+        - Set up monitoring to track file upload/download activities.
+        - Use Azure Functions or Logic Apps to periodically clean up expired files from both Azure Blob Storage and the Azure SQL Database.

 ---